 Trump’s position on abortion is hard to pin down.
 Throughout this election cycle, he has said he is against abortion, with exceptions.
 But in prior years, he has called himself "very pro-choice."
 So it’s easy for Trump’s opponents on either side of the issue to criticize his position.

 Along the same lines, Boxer’s claim that Trump said women should be "punished" for having an abortion is a selective reading of Trump’s comments, which have shifted.
 He did say that women should be punished for having an abortion, but he walked back his comments the very same day.

-"He said it, she heard it," said Boxer Press Secretary Peter True.
+"He said it, she heard it," Boxer Press Secretary Peter True said.